piggyatbaqaqi/dr-drafts-mycosearch/COUCHDB_INTEGRATION.md

 ## Overview

-The `COUCHDB` class in [src/data.py](src/data.py) provides integration with CouchDB databases containing taxon records created by the `../skol/extract_taxa_to_couchdb.py` pipeline.
+The `SKOL_TAXA` class in [src/data.py](src/data.py) provides integration with CouchDB databases containing taxon records created by the `../skol/extract_taxa_to_couchdb.py` pipeline.
 This integration makes full taxon records from CouchDB accessible to the Dr. Drafts search system.

 ## Installation